TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

 {prf:ref}`Prop:EigenValues:SingularMatrix` states: a matrix is singular if and only if it has the eigenvalue $0$.

-In exercise 6.3.12 below you are invited to investigate the connection (or no-connection) between diagonalisability and invertibility.
+In exercise 6.3.12 below you are invited to investigate the connection (or non-connection) between diagonalisability and invertibility.

 %::::::{exercise}
 %:label: Exc:Diagonalisable:Invertibility